 So if I receive a message indicating a plausible risk of harm the only option I have is to advise the police and request a well being check based on the limited information I hold.

 The length of therapy is up to you.
-Sessions are usually 50 minutes long, (longer if needed) and includes 5 minutes for housekeeping.
+Sessions are usually 50 minutes long, (longer if needed) and includes 10 minutes grace for housekeeping.
 Sessions are scheduled weekly at a regular time.
 Once a time is agreed it is your time regardless of whether you choose to attend.
 Cancellation of our time requires at least 48 hours notice to be non chargeable.
-The cancellation policy can be applied to any single missed session up to a maximum of 3 missed sessions in any 6 months.
+The cancellation policy can be applied to any single missed session up to a maximum of 2 missed sessions.

-In cases of longer term consecutive absence missed sessions these will attract a holding fee to secure the regular slot.
+In cases of longer term consecutive absence missed sessions these may attract a holding fee to secure the regular slot.

 Payment prior to forth coming booked sessions secures that session.